Numerical methods for ordinary differential equations: Consistency and order

 Hence a method is consistent if it has an order greater than 0.
 The (forward) Euler method (4) and the backward Euler method (6) introduced above both have order 1, so they are consistent.
 Most methods being used in practice attain higher order.
 Consistency is a necessary condition for convergence, but not sufficient; for a method to be convergent, it must be both consistent and zero-stable.

 A related concept is the global (truncation) error, the error sustained in all the steps one needs to reach a fixed time $t$.
 Explicitly, the global error at time $t$ is $y_N - y(t)$ where $N = (t - t_0)/h$.
-The global error of a $p$th order one-step method is $O(h^p)$; in particular, such a method is convergent.
+The global error of a $p$-th order one-step method is $O(h^p)$; in particular, such a method is convergent.
 This statement is not necessarily true for multi-step methods.

 Stability and stiffness

 For some differential equations, application of standard methods—such as the Euler method, explicit Runge–Kutta methods, or multistep methods (for example, Adams–Bashforth methods)—exhibit instability in the solutions, though other methods may produce stable solutions.
 This "difficult behaviour" in the equation (which may not necessarily be complex itself) is described as stiffness, and is often caused by the presence of different time scales in the underlying problem.
 For example, a collision in a mechanical system like in an impact oscillator typically occurs at much smaller time scale than the time for the motion of objects; this discrepancy makes for very "sharp turns" in the curves of the state parameters.

 Stiff problems are ubiquitous in chemical kinetics, control theory, solid mechanics, weather forecasting, biology, plasma physics, and electronics.
 One way to overcome stiffness is to extend the notion of differential equation to that of differential inclusion, which allows for and models non-smoothness.
+If the stiffness lies in a linear term, the difficulty can be avoided by using an exponential integrator, as discussed above.